Tax Deed Properties: What They Are And How To Invest

 If you do find an auction and win a bid in a tax deed sale, you now have options for what to do with your new property.
-You can take on what is known as a fix-and-flip, renovating your property and then selling it for a higher sales price and a bigger profit.
+You can decide to flip the house by renovating the property and selling it for a profit.
 You might turn it into a rental property, collecting monthly payments from renters as you wait for the property to increase in value before you sell.

 Or, if you bought your home for as little as possible, you might sell your property immediately in as-is condition.
-This means that you can sell the home without having to make any fixes.
-Your buyer will often be an investor who wants to renovate the home and then sell it for a higher sales price.
+This means that you can sell the home without having to make any repairs.
+Buyers in this case might be investors who want to renovate the home and then sell it for a higher sales price.

 Here’s an example of how a tax deed sale might work.
-Say you’ve saved up a chunk of cash and you’d like to invest in real estate.
-After scouring your county’s list of tax deed sales, you find a property that interests you.
-The chart below shows how the numbers might work.
+Say you’ve saved up cash and you’d like to invest in real estate.
+After scouring your county’s list of tax deed sales, you find a property that you’re interested in.
+The chart below breaks down how the numbers might work.